Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 ⟨Z⟩ = cos(x)
 ```

-With bounded angles, the circuit response changes smoothly across the input range and avoids repeated wrapping.
+With bounded angles, the input remains within one controlled angular interval and avoids repeated wrapping across multiple periods.

 The bounded response may still saturate for very large positive or negative inputs.
 This illustrates an important trade-off: